Free Taylor County Public Records Search: Criminal, Court, Marital

 You can also order a birth or death record by mail or in person.
 You can find the form for requesting a birth record and the form for requesting a death record online.

-Screenshot of the birth record request form showing three sections for the information of registrant, parents, and requester respectively.
+Screenshot of the birth record request form shows three sections for the information of the registrant, parents, and requester.

 Source: Georgia Department of Public Health18